 This distribution of debt structure across firms with different levels of net worth matches qualitatively the findings of Rauh and Sufi (2010), who study detailed debt structure information on a sample of approximately 2000 publicly traded firms.
-They find that firms with the highest credit rating (those least likely to default, at least based on observables), have simple debt structures dominated by junior unsecured (bond) debt, analogous to the firms of Region 3.
+They find that firms with the highest credit rating (those least likely to default, at least based on observables) has simple debt structures dominated by junior unsecured (bond) debt, analogous to the firms of Region 3.
 By contrast, firms with lower credit ratings tend to have more complex debt structures that mix senior bank debt to junior unsecured bonds, analogous to the firms of Regions 1 and 2.
 Leverage is also lower among firms with higher credit ratings and simpler debt structures.36

-Appendix Table A4 provides further evidence on the cross-sectional relationship between leverage and the debt composition of firms, for firms in the Compustat sample studied in this paper.
+Appendix Table 9 provides further evidence on the cross-sectional relationship between leverage and the debt composition of firms, for firms in the Compustat sample studied in this paper.
 The bottom panel of the Table shows, in particular, that leverage among firms with strictly positive loan shares is significantly higher than among firms with zero loan shares.
-The difference is economically significant: approximately 8p.p., after controlling for other firm observables, compared to a sample median of approximately 31p.p.37
+The difference is economically significant: